Hokkien Noodles in Phuket Town

 In case you never heard of this dish, Hokkien Noodles (Hokkien Mee) is a Singaporean and Malaysian dish that originally came from Fujian province in China.
 KoYoon serves it with thick egg noodles, fish balls, pork and brown soup.

-If you are exploring Phuket Town, it is very easy to find (and miss) near the fountain circle that connects Yaowarat Road, Bangkok Road and Ranong Road, not far from the blue buses station at the city fresh market.
-Ko Yoon is a perfect stop for an energy refilling snack.
-The restaurant is known to also display an eclectic bric-à-brac of items collected along the years that don’t seem to follow any particular theme, just something to keep your eyes busy while enjoying your noodles.
+If you are exploring Phuket Town, it is very easy to find (and miss) near the fountain circle that connects Yaowarat Road, Bangkok Road and Ranong Road, not far from the blue bus station at the city fresh market.
+Ko Yoon is a perfect stop for an energy-refilling snack.
+The restaurant is known to also display an eclectic bric-à-brac of items collected over the years that don’t seem to follow any particular theme, just something to keep your eyes busy while enjoying your noodles.

 Tel: 084 189 5432